tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ##### Application Project:
 Defines Interface for ServiceManager in the Interfaces folder, will also generate repository interface for each entity defined in the Domain project.
 ServiceManger is implemented in the Services Folder, it will also contain Services for each entities defined in the Domain project
 ##### Persistence Project:
-ApplicationDbContext should be defined or generated using Entity Framework in the context folder, Repostories folder contains GenericRepository, RepositoryManager and UnitOfWork implementation
+ApplicationDbContext should be defined or generated using Entity Framework in the context folder, Repositories folder contains GenericRepository, RepositoryManager and UnitOfWork implementation
 ##### Startup Projects:
-This is a console application that will create a Generic Host which will help in dependency injection, here ApplicationDbContext is added to the ServiceCollection, this project will help you to run Entityframe work commands to do entity migrations to a database or generate entities and ApplicationDbContext from exising database
+This is a console application that will create a Generic Host which will help in dependency injection, here ApplicationDbContext is added to the ServiceCollection, this project will help you to run Entity framework commands to do entity migrations to a database or generate entities and ApplicationDbContext from existing database

 Startup project is only used to run Entity framework commands with out a WebAPI project and is not required if WebAPI project is generated